Palm Beach County, Florida: Sports

-Also popular are the Florida Atlantic Owls, an NCAA Division I school that participates in Conference USA.
+Also popular are the Florida Atlantic Owls, an NCAA Division I school that participates in American Athletic Conference.
 The FAU football team plays at FAU Stadium, and averaged 17,941 fans during the 2017 season.
 The FAU basketball team plays at FAU Arena, and averaged 1,346 fans during the 2013–14 season.

+USL Palm Beach is an upcoming American professional soccer team based in Palm Beach County.
+Founded in 2023, the team plans to make its debut in the USL Championship.

 The Palm Beach Imperials are an American Basketball Association 2006 expansion franchise.

 Tourism

 Tourists can visit these attractions and annual events: